botorch.optim

 • bounds (Tensor) – A 2 x d tensor of lower and upper bounds for each column of X.

-• n_burnin (int) – The number of burn-in samples for the Markov chain sampler. thinning: The amount of thinning (number of steps to take between returning samples).
+• n_burnin (int) – The number of burn-in samples for the Markov chain sampler.

 • seed (int) – The random seed.

-• inequality_constraints (List[Tuple[Tensor, Tensor, float]] | None) – A list of tuples (indices, coefficients, rhs), with each tuple encoding an inequality constraint of the form sum_i (X[indices[i]] * coefficients[i]) >= rhs.
+• inequality_constraints (list[tuple[Tensor, Tensor, float]] | None) – A list of tuples (indices, coefficients, rhs), with each tuple encoding an inequality constraint of the form sum_i (X[indices[i]] * coefficients[i]) >= rhs.

-• equality_constraints (List[Tuple[Tensor, Tensor, float]] | None) – A list of tuples (indices, coefficients, rhs), with each tuple encoding an inequality constraint of the form sum_i (X[indices[i]] * coefficients[i]) = rhs.
+• equality_constraints (list[tuple[Tensor, Tensor, float]] | None) – A list of tuples (indices, coefficients, rhs), with each tuple encoding an inequality constraint of the form sum_i (X[indices[i]] * coefficients[i]) = rhs.

 Returns: